-Praise and worship
+Praise & worship

 Keeps you up to date with praise and worship events, music training and new music.

-Small groups and Faith Circles
+Small groups & Faith Circles

 For those involved in faith sharing groups: this list ensures you’re up to date with this small group resource for faith sharing based around the Sunday Gospel.

-Journey Catholic Radio Podcast
+The Journey Radio Podcast

 For people interested in receiving updates and information about our weekly radio show hosted by Jude Hennessy, featuring great music, a weekly Sunday Gospel reflection, Catholic news updates, and brief 2-3 minute faith formation inputs from dynamic Catholic speakers.